By Bridget Quigg, PayScale.com

 Mid-Career Salary: $94,300

 It seems the Midwest winters don’t bother the students here.
 They make time to celebrate every win by their Fighting Illini and prepare for high-paying gigs as well.
-Common career choices for these grads include senior finance analyst
+Common career choices for these grads include senior finance analyst, senior software engineer and structural engineer.

 Mid-Career Salary: $91,000

 Life at the beach is well-worth the effort, apparently.
-Right by the Pacific Ocean and boasting its own lagoon, this college prepares its students for secure, well-paid gigs like mechanical engineer
+Right by the Pacific Ocean and boasting its own lagoon, this college prepares its students for secure, well-paid gigs like mechanical engineer, staff accountant and paralegal.

 Mid-Career Salary: $89,800